21st-century genocides: Protests and allegations of genocide

+Judicial investigation, court findings, and governmental resolutions

 In January 2010, a Permanent Peoples' Tribunal (PPT) held in Dublin, Ireland, found Sri Lanka guilty of war crimes and crimes against humanity, but it found insufficient evidence to justify the charge of genocide.
 The tribunal requested a thorough investigation as some of the evidence indicated "possible acts of genocide".
 Its panel found Sri Lanka guilty of genocide at its 7–10 December 2013 hearings in Berman, Germany.
 It also found that the US and UK were guilty of complicity.
 A decision on whether India, and other states, had also acted in complicity was withheld.
 PPT reported that LTTE could not be accurately characterised as "terrorist", stating that movements classified as "terrorist" because of their rebellion against a state, can become political entities recognised by the international community.
 The International Commission of Jurists stated that the camps used to intern nearly 300,000 Tamils after the war's end may have breached the convention against genocide.

 In 2015, Sri Lanka's Tamil majority Northern Provincial Council (NPC) "passed a strongly worded resolution accusing successive governments in the island nation of committing 'genocide' against Tamils".
-The resolution asserts that "Tamils across Sri Lanka, particularly in the historical Tamil homeland of the NorthEast, have been subject to gross and systematic human rights violations, culminating in the mass atrocities committed in 2009.
+The resolution asserts that "Tamils across Sri Lanka, particularly in the historical Tamil homeland of the Northeast, have been subject to gross and systematic human rights violations, culminating in the mass atrocities committed in 2009.
 Sri Lanka's historic violations include over 60 years of state sponsored anti-Tamil pogroms, massacres, sexual violence, and acts of cultural and linguistic destruction perpetrated by the state.
 These atrocities have been perpetrated with the intent to destroy the Tamil people, and therefore constitute genocide."

 The Sri Lankan government denied the allegations of genocide and war crimes.